 The correct choice of trainer is vital.
 Some trainers only train flat horses while others train only jumpers.
-Some train both.
+Others train both.
 Some trainers are very good and some are very hopeless.

-[The bluffer] may find it attractive to have [The Bluffer] educated by a member of the aristocracy, such as Sir Mark Prescott or Sir Michael Stoute, both fine trainers, based in Newmarket, the headquarters of British racing.
+Some may find it attractive to have their horse educated by a member of the aristocracy, such as Sir Mark Prescott or Sir Michael Stoute, both fine trainers, based in Newmarket, the headquarters of British racing.
 Selecting them would offer the opportunity to remark, casually, ‘As I was saying to Sir Michael the other day,’ or ‘Sir Mark was telling me’ or even, ‘Evidently the Queen took a liking to my filly at Sir Michael’s.’

 The size of ponds and fishes is worth bearing in mind.
-At leading Flat trainer Mark Johnston’s yard, at Middleham in North Yorkshire, you could be a small fish in a large pond, much of it taken up by Sheikh Hamdan bin Mohammed al Maktoum’s enormous collection of racehorses.
-Similarly at leading jumps trainer Nick Henderson’s yard, at Upper Lambourn in Berkshire, you would be a minnow swimming with sharks, or friendlier aquatics, with names such as JP McManus, Robert Waley-Cohen and Simon Munir.
+At leading Flat trainer Mark Johnston’s yard, at Middleham in North Yorkshire, you could be a small fish in a large pond.
+Much of it taken up by Sheikh Hamdan bin Mohammed al Maktoum’s enormous collection of racehorses.
+Similarly at leading jumps trainer Nick Henderson’s yard, at Upper Lambourn in Berkshire.
+It’s likely that you would be a minnow swimming with sharks, or friendlier aquatics, with names such as JP McManus, Robert Waley-Cohen and Simon Munir.

 Jockeys are supposed to follow the instructions issued by the horse’s trainer.
 Sometimes there aren’t any instructions, sometimes they don’t make sense, sometimes they can’t be carried out, and sometimes the jockey just ignores them.